 Pelvic Floor Physical Therapy in Oakland, CA

-Best physical therapy.
+Effective pelvic PT.
 Work with a pelvic specialist.
-Practice a somatic approach.
+Practice a somatic approach to movement.

 Pelvic symptoms are common and treatable.